Are you in line for a pay rise this year?

 To bridge the expectation divide, employers and professionals should look beyond just the numbers and consider the entire employee experience being offered.

-While employers recognise the importance a competitive remuneration offering, professionals are seeking more than just financial compensation.
+While employers recognise the importance of a competitive remuneration offering, professionals are seeking more than just financial compensation.
 The benefits on offer, the company culture and the wider organisation’s values and purpose also drive decisions on who to work with and for.

 If all else fails, consider your options